karakays/otp-py/README.rst

 Usage
 ---------------

 You can request a new OTP by using *get* command.
-A progress bar showing expiry period of the current valid code is provided along. get command continuously updates new codes.
+A progress bar appears next to the code to indicate expiry period of it. *get* continuously provides valid codes until killed.

 .. code:: bash